rmurphey/octopress/source/about/index.markdown

 ### Publications &amp; Contributions

-- Author of the online guide [jQuery Fundamentals](http://jqfundamentals.com)
+- Creator of the online guide [jQuery Fundamentals](http://jqfundamentals.com)
 - Contributing author for O'Reilly's [jQuery Cookbook](http://shop.oreilly.com/product/9780596159788.do)
 - Technical reviewer for [Effective JavaScript](http://effectivejs.com/)
 - Technical reviewer for [Node for Front End Developers](http://shop.oreilly.com/product/0636920023258.do)
+- Co-host of the [yayQuery](http://yayquery.com) podcast, 2009-2010

 ## Education

 I studied journalism at [Lehigh University](http://www4.lehigh.edu/default.aspx) in Bethlehem, PA, from 1993-1995.
-During the five semesters I attended, I created the college newspaper's first online presence, authoring HTML in pico or somesuch, previewing it in the text-only Lynx browser, and deploying the files to the sever at the appropriate time using `at`.
+I created the college newspaper's first online presence, authoring HTML in pico or somesuch, previewing it in the text-only Lynx browser, and deploying the files to the sever at the appropriate time using `at`.
 I also worked with a friend to create one of the first online resources for LGBT college students; we were very excited when, in 1995, its URL was featured in a print magazine.

 ## Tools

-I do my work on a 27" iMac desktop, and a 13" MacBook Air when I'm on the road or on the couch.
-I use Sublime Text 2 and MacVim as my editor, the Chrome Dev Channel as my primary development browser, and git for version control of all the things.
+I do my work on a 2015 Retina MacBook Pro with a 27" Cinema Display.
+I use Sublime Text 3 and vim as my editors, the Chrome Dev Channel as my primary development browser, and git for version control of all the things.
 I stay in touch with colleagues via IRC, using irssi running inside a screen session on a server.
 I write just about everything in Markdown, including this document.
-I have a 100% legal copy of Adobe CS4; I pretty much never use it.